ayoubakbartabar/cards-landing-page/README.md

 - Minimalist and attractive UI

 ---

 ## 🎯 Project Goal

 To shift the perception of bank card design from a purely administrative task to a personal and delightful experience.
 This project gives users the power to build their financial cards uniquely, fostering a sense of ownership and distinction.

 ---

+## 🌐 Use Cases

+- A professional portfolio piece for UI/UX developers
+- An educational tool for practicing responsive design and input validation
+- A foundation for building personalized bank or credit card apps
+- An inspirational project for creativity in interactive form design

+---